willmcpherson2/willmcpherson2.github.io/_posts/2025-05-13-inline-your-runtime.md

 - Build a runtime library
   - Use a Rust toolchain to compile the library to LLVM bitcode
 - Build a compiler
-  - Include the runtime system bitcode in the compiler
+  - Include the runtime library in the compiler
   - Link the compiler to the same LLVM version as the runtime library
+  - Write some code to call our runtime API
   - Use the Rust toolchain to compile the compiler to a native executable

 ## Toolchain